milos-pujic/cypress-cucumber-e2e-tests/README.md

   - username: `sorry-cypress`
   - password: `cypress-sorry`

-By default, sorry-cypress-director, will not have any Allowed Keys configured, so it will accept anything for a key, but something must be sent.
+It is configured that by default sorry-cypress-director will have value `secret_key` as Allowed Keys.
+That value must be sent for `--key` flag, other wise sorry-cypress-director will reject test results.

 Example of command how to run your Cypress Tests with your local Sorry-Cypress: